ENGN2912B-2018/HPC-A/README.md

 Yiming Li focused on creating the GUI to control simulation setting, visualization setting and the start of visualization.
 She is responsible for all the source code under `gui` directory.

 Katie Wu focused on the numerical simulation.
-She is responsible for setting up the case directory to simulate Rayleigh-Bénard Convection, post-processing the results to obtain the velocity magnitude, and automating the use of OpenFOAM to generate data sets.
+She is responsible for setting up the OpenFOAM case directory to simulate Rayleigh-Bénard Convection and automating the use of OpenFOAM to generate data sets.

 # References
 [Installing and Running OpenFOAM](https://openfoamwiki.net/index.php/FAQ/Installation_and_Running)